m-lab/jostler/README.md

 5. Autoloading MUST parse new format contents to verify it is well-formed JSON.
 6. Autoloading MUST copy individual new format contents into a compressed JSONL bundle and upload the bundle to predefined GCS buckets `{pusher|jostler}-mlab-{sandbox,staging,oti}.`
 7. Autoloading MUST follow the [existing conventions for GCS object names](https://cloud.google.com/storage/docs/naming-objects).
-8. Autoloading SHOULD conform to the conventions of M-Lab’s [Standard Top-Level BigQuery Columns](https://docs.google.com/document/d/1WkQiukzgWjlIslcarXvyzAcx_rhwmnjDSi8brXS6iAw/edit#heading=h.qid3osrp8ord) (“**standard columns**”) and, in particular, the section “Raw Top-Level Columns” except for the “parser” column.
+8. Autoloading SHOULD conform to the conventions of M-Lab's [Standard Top-Level BigQuery Columns](https://docs.google.com/document/d/1WkQiukzgWjlIslcarXvyzAcx_rhwmnjDSi8brXS6iAw/edit#heading=h.qid3osrp8ord) (**standard columns**) and, in particular, the section Raw Top-Level Columns except for the parser column.
 9. Pipeline SHOULD automatically detect new files that are uploaded to predefined GCS buckets.
 10. Loading of new datatypes MUST happen automatically.
     1. This includes noticing and applying compatible schema updates
-11. Updates to the “archive” buckets in GCS MUST be reflected in the corresponding BigQuery tables within the following time periods:
+11. Updates to the archive buckets in GCS MUST be reflected in the corresponding BigQuery tables within the following time periods:
     2. Three hours for files uploaded within the last 2 days.
     3. One week for files uploaded within the last 2 months.
     4. One month for the entire archive.